jfilatow/cursor-enablement/README.md

 ### Quick start
 1. Sign in to Cursor Business and open this folder in Cursor.
-2. Open [01-basics/README.md](01-basics/README.md) and follow the prompts.
+2. Go to [01-basics/README.md](01-basics/README.md).
+This is the step‑by‑step guide.
-3. You’ll generate your own `progress.md` and later build a simple dashboard by prompting Cursor; no prewritten solutions are included.
+3. Outcome of `01-basics`: your `progress.md` plus a simple dashboard you build by prompting Cursor.
-4. Install a preview extension to render Markdown/HTML in the IDE; see the recommendations in [01-basics/README.md](01-basics/README.md).
+4. Install a Markdown/HTML preview extension (details in [01-basics/README.md](01-basics/README.md)).

 Tip: terminal access on macOS and Windows
 - macOS: Finder → Applications → Utilities → Terminal.
 - Windows: Start menu → type "Command Prompt" → open.
 For PowerShell, search "PowerShell".

-### Sections (grow over time)
+### Sections
 - [01-basics](01-basics/README.md) — install, UI tour, rules, docs context, and your first hands‑on build via prompts.
 - [02-prompting-basics](02-prompting-basics/README.md) — prompt patterns and context control.
 - [03-inline-edits](03-inline-edits/README.md) — transform and refactor safely.